 "If we say that we have fellowship with Him and yet walk in the darkness, we lie and do not practice the truth; but if we walk in the Light as He Himself is in the Light, we have fellowship with one another, and the blood of Jesus His Son cleanses us from all sin.
 If we say that we have no sin, we are deceiving ourselves and the truth is not in us.
 If we confess our sins, He is faithful and righteous to forgive us our sins and to cleanse us from all unrighteousness."
 (1Jn 1:6-9)

 A daily life of repentance is the shortest path to God’s mercy.

 Attribution notice: Scripture quotations taken from the NASB.
 The "Washed by the Blood" painting © 2012 is by Danny Hahlbohm, all rights reserved by the artist.

-Author's note: You are invited to read Covenant Prayer, Costly Grace, The Love of Jesus, The Difference Between a Disciple and a Believer, The Cost of Discipleship, The Obedience of Faith, Separation from the World, The Forgotten Sin of Worldliness, Sins That Will Keep You From Heaven, The Lord Healed My Backsliding, Who intercedes for us?, Keeping Power of God, and Ask for the Ancient Paths.
+Author's note: You are invited to read Covenant Prayer, Costly Grace, The Love of Jesus, Never Forsaken, The Difference Between a Disciple and a Believer, The Cost of Discipleship, The Obedience of Faith, Separation from the World, The Forgotten Sin of Worldliness, Sins That Will Keep You From Heaven, The Lord Healed My Backsliding, Who intercedes for us?, Keeping Power of God, and Ask for the Ancient Paths.
 You may access the Main Directory for this Seeking the Lord blog for more articles like this, as well as my complete blog directory at "Writing for the Master."

 Do You Want to Know Him?